adammitha/adammitha.github.io/content/post/backtracking.md

 1. Check the board to see if it's solved.
 If it is, return it.
 If not, proceed to step 2.
 2. Generate child nodes
-3. Recursively each child node one by one, returning the result if a solution is found
+3. Recursively search each child node one by one, returning the result if a solution is found
 4. If a solution cannot be found, return an error

 ```go